madisp/madisp.github.io/_posts/2013-12-30-drawable-cache-collisions.md

           (color) #00000000
 ```

 Notice the `d=0x00000000` for both our drawable and the transparent color.
-If we rewrite *colors.xml* so that transparent is `0xff000000` we don't get the collision any more.
+If we rewrite *colors.xml* so that transparent is `0xff000000` we don't get the collision anymore.

-In part 2 we'll take a look at how Android generates the resource table and what is an *an index into the containing resource table's global value string pool*.
+In part 2 we'll take a look at how Android generates the resource table and what is *an index into the containing resource table's global value string pool*.